You never really appreciate them until they are gone.

 If you’re considering breast augmentation surgery, it is important to see a plastic surgeon who is well trained and experienced.
 Having a physician that encourages open dialogue, understands your unique anatomy and listens to your desired goals will make the process seamless and even quite fun!

-Want to see how a mastopexy and augmentation might be able to help you get your breasts back?* Schedule a consultation with Dr. Boudreault at Illuminate Plastic Surgery in Palo Alto, today.
+Want to see how a mastopexy and augmentation might be able to help you get your breasts back?* Schedule a consultation with Dr. Boudreault at Illuminate Plastic Surgery in Palo Alto or San Jose, today.
 Call (650) 433-8621 to learn more.

 At Illuminate we’re with you during every step of your journey toward greater self-confidence.
 Schedule a consultation with us today and let Illuminate’s expert team listen to your concerns and guide you through treatments and procedures to help you reach your individual goals.
 We look forward to seeing you and celebrating your renewed appearance and realized potential.